GeniteamGit/Web-Portfolio/README.md

 In today's world, online gaming has become a popular source of entertainment for people of all ages.
 With the increasing popularity of games, the demand for competitive gameplay has also increased.
 This is where our project comes in.
-Our project is a web application built using React.js that allows users to create and manage tournaments for various games.
+Our project is a web application built using React.js that allows users to create and manage tournaments for various games.<br>
 The application automates the entire process of tournament creation and management, including player registration, team creation, match scheduling, and tournament bracket generation.
 The application can be integrated into any type of game, making it a versatile tool for game organizers and enthusiasts alike.
 Overall, our project aims to provide a seamless